marimeireles/journey/content/english/privacy-policy.md

 #### Data

-**The data stored by Journey is kept for data analysis reasons only.
-We want to understand and serve our community better in the future.
-Once the collaboration round finishes all the information is anonymized and no one other than Journey's contributors have access to this data.
-Our data processing policies are in accordance to Germany's data privacy and processing laws.
-You can learn more about them here.
+The data collected by Journey is retained solely for analytical purposes to enhance our understanding and service to our community.
+Upon the conclusion of each collaboration round, all data is anonymized to ensure privacy.
+Access to this information is restricted to Journey's contributors.
+Our data processing practices comply with Germany's data privacy and processing regulations.
+You can learn more about our policies here.

 #### Cookies